davenpi/davenpi.github.io/_pages/pie.md

 ## Finish my PhD and publish all of the projects I am currently working on

-- **Current Progress**: The Kiiking paper is written.
+- **Current Progress**: Defended thesis.
+The Kiiking paper is written.
 I need to polish some results for the snake project and the glider project.

 - **Major obstacles**: Focus.